eyalroth/blog-gatsby/src/posts/en/2019/Gatsby Series/Sidebar/index.md

 Since we're coding with React, which already has a different use for the term "state", I'll be referring to these collapsing states as "modes" from now on.

 In each mode, some components are shown and some are hidden.
 Well, how do you hide components?
-You can do that by changing the `display` or `visibility` CSS properties of the components, but sometimes you want to have a more elaborate design of visibility; hence, it is best to assign a custom CSS class which indicates whether a component is enabled or disabled, and control each component behavior individually via CSS.
+You can do that by changing the `display` or `visibility` CSS properties of the components, but sometimes you want to have a more elaborate design; hence, it is best to assign a custom CSS class which indicates whether a component is enabled or disabled, and control each component behavior individually via CSS.

-Let's create a generic component to control the "appearance" CSS class for our individual components:
+Let's create a generic component to control the CSS class determining whether our individual components are enabled or disabled:

 ```jsx:title=Toggle/index.jsx
 import React from 'react'